 In Plato’s Republic, the great philosopher lays out his thoughts and prescriptions for the best way to organize society.
 Power, he insists, should lie with a class of intelligent and moral people called Guardians.
 But how does the state ensure that its best citizens are both intelligent and moral?

-Book VII of The Republic discusses the education of the guardians, the rulers and protectors of the perfectly just city.
-Education is paramount in Plato’s Republic, and the guardians are going to receive a very carefully crafted form of education.
-The principle subject that the guardians must study is that subject which affects their soul.
+Book VII of The Republic discusses the education of the guardians, the rulers, and protectors of the perfectly just city.
+Education is paramount in Plato’s Republic, and the guardians will receive a very carefully crafted form of education.
+The principle subject that the guardians must study is that which affects their soul.
 Socrates is even more specific.
 He says, “The guardians must study a subject that draws the soul from becoming to being.”
 Becoming is a region, a category of reality.
 It expresses those kinds of things which come into being and pass out of being, finite, mortal, temporary, transient, fleeting things, the things of the world of our senses.
 Anything we can touch with our hands or see with our eyes is changing, and anything we can sense will eventually disappear.
 The other great region of reality is being.
 The permanent, the changeless, the purely intelligible, that which has no interaction with matter, that which must be thought, but cannot be seen.
 The guardians need a subject that will turn them around, from becoming to being.

 Mathematics as the Key to Education